OTCXR: Rethinking Self-supervised Alignment using Optimal Transport for Chest X-ray Analysis: Abstract

 \section{Abstract}

-Self-supervised learning (SSL) has emerged as a promising technique for medical image analysis due to its ability to learn without annotations.
-However, despite the promising potential, conventional SSL methods encounter limitations, including challenges in achieving semantic alignment and capturing subtle details.
-This leads to suboptimal representations, which fail to capture the underlying anatomical structures and pathological details accurately.
-In response to these constraints, we introduce a novel SSL framework named OPTiML, employing optimal transport (OT) to capture the dense semantic invariance and fine-grained details, thereby enhancing the overall effectiveness of SSL in medical image representation learning.
-The core idea is to integrate OT with a cross-viewpoint semantics infusion module (CV-SIM), effectively capturing complex, fine-grained details inherent in medical images across different viewpoints.
-In addition to the CV-SIM module, the proposed method imposes the variance and covariance regularizations within the OT framework to force the model to focus on clinically relevant information while discarding less informative features.
-Through these, the proposed framework demonstrates its capacity to learn semantically rich representations that can be applied to various medical imaging tasks.
-We conduct experimental studies on three publically available datasets from chest X-ray and fundus images to validate the effectiveness of OPTiML.
-Our empirical results reveal superior performance of our method over state-of-the-art methods across all evaluated tasks.
+Self-supervised learning (SSL) has emerged as a promising technique for analyzing medical modalities such as X-rays due to its ability to learn without annotations.
+However, conventional SSL methods face challenges in achieving semantic alignment and capturing subtle details, which limits their ability to accurately represent the underlying anatomical structures and pathological features.
+To address these limitations, we propose OTCXR, a novel SSL framework that leverages optimal transport (OT) to learn dense semantic invariance.
+By integrating OT with our innovative Cross-Viewpoint Semantics Infusion Module (CV-SIM), OTCXR enhances the model's ability to capture not only local spatial features but also global contextual dependencies across different viewpoints.
+This approach enriches the effectiveness of SSL in the context of chest radiographs.
+Furthermore, OTCXR incorporates variance and covariance regularizations within the OT framework to prioritize clinically relevant information while suppressing less informative features.
+This ensures that the learned representations are comprehensive and discriminative, particularly beneficial for tasks such as thoracic disease diagnosis.
+We validate OTCXR's efficacy through comprehensive experiments on three publicly available chest X-ray datasets.
+Our empirical results demonstrate the superiority of OTCXR over state-of-the-art methods across all evaluated tasks, confirming its capability to learn semantically rich representations.